QuCo84/SD-bee-client/README.md

 ## WHAT'S INCLUDED

 The "SD bee client" package contains the Javascript sources of the client software used by SD bee.
-It also contains a simple PHP script for delivering files that handles versioning.
+It also contains index.php, a script for delivering files that handles versioning.
 To use the unmodified software, you may use the SD bee website as described in the SD bee project.

 For more information on SD bee, please see the SD bee repository on GitHub.